marxanweb/general/documentation/docs_migration.md

 ### Which do I choose?
 Hosted or a local installation
 ### Importing existing Marxan projects
 #### Preparation
+Planning grids need to be in WGS84 geographic coordinates and there must be a field named 'puid' (lowercase).
 #### Issues
 ## FAQ
 ### Can I just copy all my existing Marxan projects over to Marxan Web?